ctdarwell/wolPredictor/README.md

 Workflow2: 1. *wolPredictor_xmeans.py*; 2. *taxdegMatcher.py*; 3. *wolTabber.py* (replace *taxdegMatcher.py* and *wolTabber.py* with *outputInvestigator.py* - if there is no a priori hypothesis of species richness featured in the main data file)

-**NB** It is recommended to use *wolPredictor_xmeansDelim.py* when numbers of communities gets high (e.g. above 8 or so) as the number of permutations outputted by *ecoCladeGenerator.py* grows exponentially.
+**NB** It is recommended to use *wolPredictor_xmeansDelim.py* when numbers of communities gets high (e.g. above 8 or so) as the number of permutations outputted by *ecoCladeGenerator.py* grows exponentially; or, if there is no apriori species richness hypothesis.
 However, using *ecoCladeGenerator.py* and *wolPredictor_MANUAL.py* may allow a more systematic and detailed investigation of partterns.

 **OPTION #1 *wolPredictor*:** How to run *ecoCladeGenerator.py* and *wolPredictor_MANUAL.py*: